 In copending patent application Ser.
 No. 08/210670, entitled "Least Cost Routing Device For Separate Connection Into Phone Line", filed Mar.
 18, 1994, a device interconnects within the phone line of a first phone station such as in a residential household, and routes telephone calls along a least cost route originating from that telephone to a destination telephone via the telephone network.
 A database within the device stores billing rate parameters for determining various communication paths to different carriers based on parameters such as time and date of the call.
-A home purchaser of such device and service relies on the database must be kept current, and updated with the latest rate changes, or the device's function does not consumer perform to expectations.
+A home purchaser of such device and service relies on the database to ensure that the least cost route is chosen.
+The database must be kept current, and updated with the latest rate changes, or the device's function does not consumer perform to expectations.